shawn1231/parse-tools/px4/README.md

     1. From the command line or terminal issue the command `python convert_and_split.py`
 1. The script will step through the list of .ulg files and create a directory for each .ulg using the name of the .ulg file as the name for the root directory.
 1. Within each directory, the expanded .csv files will be saved inside a directory named `FlightData`.
+1. Within the same directory, .txt files are created containing the output of the `ulog_messages`, `ulog_info`, and `ulog_params` commands (which are also part of the [pyulog repo](https://github.com/PX4/pyulog)).
 1. The combined file containing all the output data resampled to 250Hz will be saved in a directory inside of `FlightData` called `combined`.
+1. Plots are also now created and stored in the `Plots` directory.
+Plot parameters can be changed and plots can be added omitted by modifying `make_plots.py`.

 ## Cautions